o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator-creating.md

 **Note**
 If you expect the Web Communicator to be continuously available, set the `Optional` property to `False`\.

-For more information, see the [Using an Interface](/docs/userguide/gems/cloud-canvas/cgf-service-api-cross-gem-communication.md#cloud-canvas-cgf-service-api-cross-gem-communication-using-an-interface) section of the cross\-gem communication topic\.
+For more information, see the [Using an Interface](/docs/userguide/gems/cloud-canvas/cgf-service-api-cross-gem-communication#cloud-canvas-cgf-service-api-cross-gem-communication-using-an-interface) section of the cross\-gem communication topic\.

 ## 3\.
-Send the Lambda Request from Your Service<a name="cloud-canvas-cloud-gem-web-communicator-creating-send-the-lambda-request-from-your-service"></a>
+Send the Lambda Request from Your Service {#cloud-canvas-cloud-gem-web-communicator-creating-send-the-lambda-request-from-your-service}

 To send a message from your cloud gem to one or more clients, your cloud gem’s Lambda code makes a call to the Web Communicator\.
 The call includes the message that you want to either broadcast to multiple clients or send to an individual user\.